-Again, with a well-trained therapist using a research-based model, therapy is more of a short-term process than you might think.
-There are certainly exceptions, and there is no way to predict, but three to six months may have you well on your way to a more stable relationship.
+With a well-trained therapist using a research-based model, therapy is more of a short-term process than you might think.
+There are certainly exceptions, but three to six months may have you well on your way to a more stable relationship.
 It may be somewhat longer if there are significant complexities or psychological symptoms present.
-Cases involving infidelity or other betrayals may also require more treatment time before you see positive changes and healing.
-A properly trained therapist may get you on the road to change much faster than a therapist who does not specialize in this area.
-It does not have to take “forever” to see results.
+Cases involving infidelity or other betrayals may also require more treatment time before you see positive changes and healing, but a properly trained therapist may get you on the road to change much faster than a therapist who does not specialize in this area.
+It doesn't have to take “forever” to see results.

 Unless there is some form of abuse or neglect, this is rarely the case with a skilled therapist.
 Most experienced couples’ therapists will explore the underlying cycles of interaction—i.e., the behaviors of both partners.
 These collective activities are viewed as "the problem."
-Each partner needs to understand his or her role in the maintenance of the pattern in order to change it.
-Even in cases where there is infidelity, these patterns must be examined.
-It is highly unlikely that one partner will be solely blamed for the relationship problems you are trying to fix.
+Each partner needs to understand their role in order to change it.
+It's highly unlikely that one partner will be solely blamed for the relationship problems you're trying to fix.

-4. My Partner Needs to See a Therapist Solo
+My Partner Needs To See a Therapist Solo

-The Therapist Will Tell Us If We Should Be Together or Not
+The Therapist Will Tell Us if We Should Be Together or Not

-We Can't Fix Something That Has Been Broken for so Long
+We Can't Fix Something That Has Been Broken for So Long

 Chances are that your own attempts to talk about your problems have made things worse.
 Or, you may even have previous therapy experiences that made things worse.
 The skills of the therapist and their ability to constructively handle negative emotions and reactivity between couples will be an important factor.
 The therapist must create a safe space for you and your partner where discussions are productive.